JakubMrowicki/health-tracker/README.md

     * __Solution:__ I wrote a function that listens for window size changes and hides the search box if it is open.
 * Kept getting 404 errors I couldn't find in the code.
     * __Solution__ I noticed in the terminal log that the favicon was returning a 404.
 Turn out web browsers like to check for one even if it's not declared in the html.
 Added a favicon to prevent it happening again.
+* Heroku app crashed because I imported __requests__ and pip freeze didn't add it to requirements.txt
+    * __Solution__ I used the python terminal's help() function to find the requests version number and add it to requirements.txt manually.

 # 8: Code Validation
 HTML was Validated using the [W3 Validator](https://validator.w3.org/) and returned 12 errors to be ignored.